tpay-com/tpay-magento2-basic/README.md

 1. Go to Magento2 root directory.

-2. Copy plugin files to `app/code/tpaycom/magento2basic`.
+2. Copy plugin files to `app/code/TpayCom/Magento2Basic`.

 3. If you have already installed the [`magento2cards`](https://github.com/tpay-com/tpay-magento2-cards) module, you can skip this step.
    Download and copy required library [`tpay-php`](https://github.com/tpay-com/tpay-php) to `app/code` directory.
-In the result you should have 2 directories in `app/code` - `tpaycom` and `tpayLibs`.
+In the result you should have 2 directories in `app/code` - `TpayCom` and `tpayLibs`.

 4. Execute following commands to enable module:
     ```console
-    php bin/magento module:enable tpaycom_magento2basic
+    php bin/magento module:enable TpayCom_Magento2Basic
     php bin/magento setup:upgrade
     ```